qmetric/data-team-coding-exercise/README.md

 Please use (preferably) Python, or Java to complete this exercise.

-**You are free to use any data processing frameworks or libraries as you like.**
+**You are free to use any data processing frameworks or libraries as you like.
+But ensure that you are confident in their usage to be able to apply them beyond the scope of your submission.** You will need to enhance your code in a future exercise to solve some other problems, but please remain focussed on the task at hand.

+Aside from the practicalities of the exercise, we will be assessing your approach to software engineering. **Most of all, we'd really love to see a clean, tested, codebase, with a maintainable design.**

 Please supply a git repository where we can find your submission, and provide instructions to run your code to produce the output required.

-Aside from the practicalities of the exercise, we will be assessing your approach to software engineering... but please don't spend longer than a couple of hours on this task.

-Most of all, we'd really love to see a clean, tested, codebase, with a maintainable design.
-And expect to extend your submission in a future exercise.
+Please do try to limit yourself to no more than two hours for this task.

 Good luck!